CUBRID/cubrid-manual/en/csql.rst

-:custom-meta-keywords: csql, cubrid csql, cubrid commands, executing csql, csql options
+:meta-keywords: csql, cubrid csql, cubrid commands, executing csql, csql options
-:custom-meta-description: CUBRID CSQL is an application that allows users to use SQL statements through a command-driven interface.
+:meta-description: CUBRID CSQL is an application that allows users to use SQL statements through a command-driven interface.
 This section briefly explains how to use the CSQL Interpreter and associated commands.

 ****************
 CSQL Interpreter